There are so many supplements marketed for IBS. It can be hard to know what to trust and what to avoid.

 Probiotics are a supplement which I am sure you have heard of.
 You may even have tried them!

 There are multiple studies showing the benefits of probiotics in IBS.
-Please just be careful to use the ones which have been specifically shown to improve symptoms.
+Please make sure you are careful to use the ones which have been specifically shown to improve symptoms.

 We know that randomly taking probiotics will not work.
 Their effect is ‘strain specific’ so it is important that you take one which has been scientifically proven to work in IBS.